nixigaj/wut/server/README.md

 # `what` server
-This is a super simple HTTP(/2) server written in Rust, made for one thing, and one thing only: echoing your public IP-address as fast as possible.
+This is a super simple HTTP(/2) server written in Rust, made for one thing, and one thing only: securely echoing your public IP-address as fast as possible.
 I use it for [ip.erix.dev:11313](http://ip.erix.dev:11313).

 ## Non-scientific comparison with Nginx